And a doll for every child.

 - Childish Tooth Gap: Moxy has a missing tooth out of her top row, highlighting an energetic and plucky personality.
 She wears a fake one when she's attempting to look "perfect".
-In the end, she ends up becoming a gift to a little girl that is also missing one of her teeth, and is ecstatic to have a doll that looks like her.
+In the end, she ends up becoming a gift to a little girl named Maizy, who is also missing one of her teeth, and is ecstatic to have a doll that looks like her.

 - Co-Dragons: The SpyGirls are this to Lou.
 They're often by his side and carry out his commands.

 - The very first poster◊, thanks to using the official vinyl figures for the design of the cover, makes it seem like Ice-Bat is a major character in the movie, while she is relegated to background shots for the most part instead.
 Also, Ugly Dog is portrayed as purple, rather than blue.